20 FRENCH SLANG EXPRESSIONS IN USE IN 2021!

 🔔 I'll send you more free content (you can unsubscribe at any time).

-In this video, we will see slang words and expressions very used in France in 2021.
-Slang is very used by French people, learning and especially knowing slang words and expressions is very useful to better understand and learn French.
+In this video, we'll take a look at the slang words and expressions most commonly used in France in 2021.
+Slang is widely used by the French, so learning and knowing slang words and expressions is a great way to better understand and express yourself. learn French.

 Transcript of the video

-Hello everyone, I hope you are well.
-Today, we are going to see together words and slang expressions particularly fashionable at the moment, especially popular in 2021.
+Hello everyone, I hope you're well.
+Today, we're going to take a look at some words and slang expressions particularly fashionable at the moment, especially popular in 2021.

-All the words and expressions in slang that we will see are not necessarily new.
-Some of them have been used for several years, but these are the words and expressions that are used a lot at the moment.
+All the slang words and expressions we're going to look at aren't necessarily new.
+Some of them we've been using for several years, but these are the words and expressions that are being used a lot right now.

-If you are new to French, I am Elisabeth.
-On my channel, I offer you videos with French spoken in everyday life, an authentic French that you can't necessarily find in books.
+If you're new to French, I'm Elisabeth.
+On my channel, I offer you videos in everyday French, authentic French that you can't necessarily find in books.

 Let's start right away.
 A lease or having a lease.
-The word lease, it means many things.
-It is used in many contexts.
+The word lease means many things.
+It's used in many contexts.

 It can mean a story.
 I have a lease with someone, I have a story.
-A project or even the beginning of a relationship.
-I'll give you some context, it'll be much clearer for you.
-"So you tell me a little bit about the leases?
+A project or the beginning of a relationship.
+I'll give you some context, so it'll be much clearer for you.
+"So can you tell me a little bit about leases?
 What happened on my vacation?
 What did I miss?"

-Here you see, it's really a synonym for story.
-What little stories did I miss on my vacation.
-Here's another bit of context.
+Here you see, it really is a synonym for story.
+What little stories did I miss while on vacation.
+Here's some more context.

 "What?
 You have a lease with Thibault?
 But I thought you didn't like him!"
-Here, we are no longer in the context of love.
-I have a lease with someone, we flirt with each other, we look for each other a little.
+Here, we're no longer in the context of love.
+I've got a lease with someone, we're flirting, we're looking for each other.

-And finally, here's one last rather professional example.
-"I have a lease with Celine Dion.
+And finally, here's a rather professional example.
+"I have a lease with Céline Dion.
 We're going to release a song together."

 A charo.
-So, the expression charo, it comes from the word scavenger.
+So the expression charo comes from the word charognard.
 It's an animal, I don't know if you know it, but it's an animal that doesn't kill itself.

-The animals he wants to eat, but he will eat the corpses of animals that have already died of hunger, he is a scavenger.
-In slang, we talk about a charo to talk about a boy who behaves with girls as if he was starving, as if he was dead of hunger.
-He goes to a lot of girls, he hits on all the women instead of focusing on one.
-He goes to all the girls.
+The animals he wants to eat, but he'll eat the corpses of animals that have already died of hunger, he's a scavenger.
+In slang, a charo is a boy who behaves with girls as if he were starving to death.
+He goes to lots of girls, he hits on all the women rather than concentrating on just one.
+He goes for all the girls.

-You can also say a charo for a woman, but it's really not used much.
+You can also say a charo for a woman, but it's rarely used.

-It is usually used to refer to a man.
-Here are some examples.
-Peter is really a big charo.
-He's already kissed three girls in the office, beware.
-You're really a charo, I thought I was the only one and you keep liking pictures of girls in swimsuits on Instagram.
+In general, it's used to refer to a man.
+Here are a few examples.
+Pierre is really a big charo.
+He's already kissed three girls in the office, so watch out.
+You really are a charo, I thought I was the only one and you keep liking photos of girls in swimsuits on Instagram.

 A boloss.
-A boloss is a synonym for another slang word you may know: a loser.
+Un boloss is a synonym for another slang word you may know: un naze.
 But the expression is a little less fashionable.

-The term we really use today is a boloss.
-It's used to refer to someone who sucks.
+The expression we really use today is boloss.
+We use it to talk about someone who sucks.
 Someone who sucks.
-You can either call someone a boloss all the time, or you can use it to say to someone who just did something bad or clumsy, you can say "ah you're a boloss" just in relation to a situation.
+You can either call someone a boloss all the time, or you can use the expression to say to someone who's just done something lame or clumsy, you can say "ah you're a boloss" just in relation to a situation.

-Here are two contextualizations so you get the picture.
+Here are two contextualizations to help you understand.
 "My boyfriend missed my birthday again, what a boloss!"

-"Sarah is really a boloss, she wants to wear heels all the time when she doesn't know how to walk in them, she falls down every time."
+"Sarah is really a boloss, she wants to wear heels all the time even though she doesn't know how to walk in them, she falls over every time."

 A gadjo and a gadji.
 Gadjo is simply a synonym for boy and gadji is simply a synonym for girl.

-Originally, these words are used in the traveller community, the gypsies, to refer to boys and girls who are not part of their community.
-In slang, as I said, it is simply used to say a boy or a girl.
+Originally, these words were used in the gypsy community to refer to boys and girls who were not part of their community.
+In slang, as I said, they're simply used to mean a boy or a girl.

 We hear it a lot these days in French rap and RnB songs.
 Here are two contextualizations.